We offer a number of programs and activities to help young people build their literacy to enjoy reading and visiting libraries.

 We are participating in 1000 Books Before School to promote early literacy skills.

-Reading just 10 minutes a day can instill a lifelong love of books and learning in young children.
+Reading for just 10 minutes a day can instill a lifelong love of books and learning in young children.

 Sharing stories with babies and young children helps develop literacy skills that will prepare them for reading at school.